STATE TAX COMMISSION OF MISSOURI

 Taxation of property is the rule and exemption from taxation is the exception.
 United Cerebral Palsy Ass’n of Greater Kansas City v.
 Ross, 789 S.W.2d 798, 799 (Mo. banc 1990).
 Tax exemptions are not favored in the law, and statutes granting exemptions are to be strictly, yet reasonably, construed against the one claiming the exemption.
 Missouri Church of Scientology v.
 State Tax Commission, 560 S.W.2d 837, 844 (Mo. banc 1987), State ex rel.
 Union Electric Co. v.
 Goldberg, 578 SW2d 921,923 (Mo.
 Banc 1979).
 A property owner who claims the exemption bears a substantial burden to prove that his property falls within the exempted class.
 United Cerebral Palsy Ass’n of Greater Kansas City, 789 S.W.2d at 799.

-According to Section 137.100, the following subjects are exempt from taxation for state, county, or local purposes:
+According to Section 137.100, in pertinent part, the following subjects are exempt from taxation for state, county, or local purposes:

 (10) Solar energy systems not held for resale.

 In determining whether property is eligible for exemption, Missouri courts are mindful that each tax exemption case is peculiarly one which must be decided upon its own facts, turning upon the particular record presented.
 Rollings v.
 Shipman, 341 S.W.3d 777, 780 (Mo.
 App.
 E.D.
 2011).
 The burden is on the property owner to prove that his property is exempt from taxation.
 Rollings, 341 S.W.3d at 780.

 The legal authority for property tax exemptions is located in Article X, Section 6, of the Missouri Constitution of 1945, which provides: